Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 - We keep track of the number of possible intersections so that we do not necessarly need to iterate over all the faces if the already have computed two intersections.
 - We evaluate the norm of face_center_to_intersection_vector and compare it with the norm of (x_size/2,y_size/2,z_size/2), which is the biggest value face_center_to_intersection_vector could have when intersection_point is on a face, before starting any heavy computations (circumscribed sphere).

-# Cornell Box
-We described a Cornell Box scene (/Improved-Ray-Tracer/scenes/cornell_box/).
-It is composed of five walls, one light, one cuboid and one sphere.
-It has 800x800x800 dimensions, the origin (0,0,0) is at the center of the box and the camera located at (0, 0, 600) is looking at the origin with a field of view of 90 degrees.
-The x-axis is pointing the the right-hand side of the image, the y-axis is pointing up and the z-axis is pointing to the camera.

-# AreaLight
-This describes a rectangular light, which is discretized into blocks of a a given side length.
-When checking the lighting during the ray tracing, we iterate over all the contained lights of each AreaLight.
-This will be improved so that we can give an orientation, a direction and an aperture to it.
-Moreover, we will take a probabilistic approach to check the lighting at a random point inside a block instead of always checking at the center of the blocks.
-These improvements will allow us to use AreaLight as a simple light as well as for more specific lights like spotlights.

 # Path Tracing
 ## Path tracing with explicit shadow rays (Fig. 1)
 We trace rays for each pixel (~1000 to 10000).
 Each of these rays is independent from others.
 Here is the procedure for one ray.